-Today, 60 fifth to eighth grade students are enrolled, and the Academy has been granted the status of “Recognized Candidate for Accreditation” by the New England Association of Schools & Colleges’ Commission on Independent Schools.
-We currently have 64 graduates in high school, 18 of who are rising college freshmen.
+Today, 66 fifth to eighth grade students are enrolled, and the Academy has been fully accredited by the New England Association of Schools & Colleges’ Commission on Independent Schools.
+We currently have 62 graduates in high school and 31 graduates in college.

 In order to provide the

 necessary support and structure for our students, our school model is: small

 class size, an 10-hour extended school day, an 11-month extended school year,

 90 minutes of reading per day, two healthy meals and two healthy snacks every day, and mandatory parental commitment.

 Our students are in school an average of

 24 hours per week or 850 more hours per year than their public school peers and

 social studies and religion meet 5 times weekly; all other class meet

 between 3-4 times weekly.
 5th & 6th graders have more time devoted to math and reading allowing